airyland/gptshunter.com/README.md

 # GPTsHunter.com

-All indexed comments will be appreciated with a heart reaction.
+All comments containing GPT links will be automatically catalogued on GPTsHunter.
+The website is updated every 20 minutes.

+**Please do not submit politics-related GPT links.**

 ---